 - Unlike many fintech startups, Ethos allows you to add riders to your policy — like a critical illness rider.

-Must read: How we chose these life insurance companies
+Must read: How we chose the best life insurance

 Our writers and editors are committed to objectivity that empowers our readers to make a decision that’s free of bias.